beyond88/woo-tripletex/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 A WooCommerce plugin for Tripletex.
+When a customer make an order then the order will sync with Tripletex system.
+Easily can import/export order, products, customer information to Tripletex and vice versa.

 == Description ==